prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/multi-fuses/index.md

 An individual fuse component is located between each protected pin and the supplying pin.
 Each fuse component can have its own technical properties (e.g. max current).

 As shown in figure "Specification Multi Fuse" a multi fuse is represented in the VEC by a {{< vec-class multifusespecification >}}, which is a specialization of the {{< vec-class eecomponentspecification >}}.
-Therefore all aspects described in the [general section]( eecomponents) potentially apply to multi fuses as well.
+Therefore all aspects described in the [general section]({{< relref ee-components>}}) potentially apply to multi fuses as well.
 This sample describes only the aspects that are specific for multi fuses.

-{{% alert warning %}}
-Links eecomponents
-{{% /alert %}}

 In the VEC, a multi fuse has __one__ {{< vec-class housingcomponent >}} with a {{< vec-class pincomponent >}} for each pin.
 Each integrated fuse in the multifuse is represented by a {{< vec-class fusecomponent >}}.
 The fuse component references the pin components that are connected through it and specifies the properties for this (e.g. iMax) through a {{< vec-class fusespecification >}}.